microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Mimalloc allocator

-Onnxruntime supports overriding memory allocations using Mimalloc allocator.
-MiMalloc allocator is a general-purpose fast allocator.
+OnnxRuntime supports overriding memory allocations using mimalloc allocator, which is a general-purpose fast allocator.
 See [mimalloc github](https://github.com/microsoft/mimalloc).
-Depending on your model and usage it can deliver single- or double-digits improvements.
-The GitHub README page describes various scenarios on how mimalloc can be leveraged to support your scenarios.
-Mimalloc is a submodule in the Onnxruntime source tree.
-On Windows one can employ `--use_mimalloc` build flag which would build a static version of mimalloc and link it to Onnxruntime.
-This would redirect Onnxruntime allocators and all new/delete calls to mimalloc.
-Currently, there are no special provisions to employ Mimalloc on Linux.
+- Depending on your model and usage mimalloc can deliver single - or double-digits improvements.
+The GitHub README page describes various scenarios on how mimalloc can be leveraged to support your scenarios. mimalloc is a submodule in the OnnxRuntime source tree.
+- On Windows, one can employ `--use_mimalloc` build flag which would build a static version of mimalloc and link it to OnnxRuntime.
+This would redirect OnnxRuntime allocators and all new/delete calls to mimalloc.
+Currently, there are no special provisions to employ mimalloc on Linux.
 This can be done via LD_PRELAOD mechanism using pre-built binaries that you can build/obtain separately.

 ### Thread management